andreasrossa/replay_master/.github/README.md

   - Runs the full test suite with database integration
   - Uses PostgreSQL 15 as the test database

-### 2. Build Job
+### 2. Build Job (Matrix Strategy)
 - **Triggers**: Only on pushes to `main` or `develop` branches
 - **Dependencies**: Requires test job to pass
+- **Matrix Strategy**: Runs on native runners for each architecture
 - **Actions**:
-  - Builds multi-platform Docker image (AMD64/ARM64)
+  - AMD64: Built on GitHub's hosted `ubuntu-latest` runners
+  - ARM64: Built on GitHub's native ARM64 runners `[self-hosted, linux, arm64]`
   - Pushes to GitHub Container Registry (ghcr.io)
   - Uses Docker Buildx for advanced build features
   - Implements layer caching for faster builds
+  - **No QEMU emulation** - eliminates segmentation faults

 ### 3. Security Scan Job
 - **Triggers**: Only on pushes to `main` or `develop` branches
 - **Dependencies**: Requires build job to complete
 - **Actions**:
-  - Runs Trivy vulnerability scanner on the Docker image
+  - Runs Trivy vulnerability scanner on both AMD64 and ARM64 images
   - Uploads security scan results to GitHub Security tab
-  - Provides detailed security reports
+  - Provides detailed security reports for both architectures

 ### 4. Deploy Job
 - **Triggers**: Only on pushes to `main` branch